Geologic Maps

 Collecting and sharing authoritative, science-based information that supports good environmental decision-making.

 Since the very first New Hampshire Geological Survey (NHGS) was inaugurated in 1839, geologists have been mapping the bedrock, surficial deposits, and mineral resources of the Granite State.
 Today’s NHGS carries on that tradition through its ongoing participation in the federal STATEMAP component of the National Cooperative Geologic Mapping Program.
 NHGS competes annually for matching funds from STATEMAP to support mapping projects with the greatest potential to yield societal benefits, as determined by the New Hampshire Geologic Resources Advisory Committee.
 We are committed to producing readily accessible map products in both traditional paper as well as digital formats to meet the our stakeholders’ needs for authoritative geologic information.
+Please see our Collaborative Peer Review Process document for details on how we ensure our geologic maps are of the utmost quality and scientific integrity.
 Detailed mapping is generally performed at a scale of 1:24,000, covering individual 7.5-minute U.S. Geological Survey quadrangles.
 Geologic maps are an important information resource at the start of any site investigation or infrastructure project.
 They can serve as indispensable tools for addressing many existing environmental problems and for proper planning to avoid other environmental problems in the future.
 Municipalities interested in exploring the possibility of creating geologic maps to meet special needs, whether for planning or zoning or some other purpose, should contact NHGS.

 Bedrock Geologic Mapping